takimafr/spring-dbunit/README.md

 ![](https://travis-ci.org/excilys/spring-dbunit.svg)

-# spring-dbunit 1.3.0

-> 1.2 was a breaking change only compatible with Spring 4.
-For Spring < 4 users, please use 1.1.x.

 ## What for?

-spring-dbunit provides [DBUnit](http://www.dbunit.org) add-ons for Spring.
+spring-dbunit provides [DBUnit](http://www.dbunit.org) add-ons for Spring Framework.

 It allows you to easily insert and cleanup test data into the database of your choice.